 Homeschooling is a logical choice for families in the military, providing a stable environment in the midst of frequent change.
 More important than the academic continuity is the opportunity to develop close family bonds—the most secure support system children can have.

 Homeschool Requirements for Military Families Outside of the United States

 The DoD provides elementary and secondary schools for the children of U.S. military families.
-The law which authorizes Department of Defense Dependent Schools (DoDDS) (20 USC 921 932) is a federal law and does not address mandatory attendance.
-The implementing directive (DoD Directive 1342.13) for the statute does not require mandatory attendance either.
+The law which authorizes Department of Defense Dependent Schools (DoDDS) (20 U.S.C. § 921 932) is a federal law and does not address mandatory attendance.
+The implementing regulation (DoD Regulation 1342.13) for the statute does not require mandatory attendance either.